sinanugur/sncRNA-workflow/README.md

 wget https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/hg38.fa.gz
 ```

 then put this file under `databases` directory.
+Do not unzip the file, this will also save space.

 Quick start example
 -------------------